doganulus/reelay/README.md

     auto my_monitor = reelay::dense_timed<time_t>::monitor<input_t>::from_temporal_logic("p1 since[18:24] p2");

-From the online monitoring point of view, the essential difference between discrete and dense time models is the duration of updates, which is strictly one time unit for the discrete setting whereas it could be arbitrarily long or short for the denseW setting.
+From the online monitoring point of view, the essential difference between discrete and dense time models is the duration of updates, which is strictly one time unit for the discrete setting whereas it could be arbitrarily long or short for the dense setting.
 For more information, please check [discrete]() and [dense]() timed settings.
 These settings are usually called metric temporal logic (MTL) and very popular for specifiying properties of real-time/cyber-physical systems.

 # Monitoring Apps